Stuart Hall (presenter)

 James Stuart Hall (born 25 December 1929) is an English former media personality and convicted sex offender.

 He presented regional news programmes for the BBC in North West England in the 1960s and 1970s, while becoming known nationally for presenting the game show It's a Knockout (which was part of the international Jeux sans frontières franchise).
 Hall's later career mainly involved football reporting on BBC Radio.
 In June 2013, he was convicted of multiple sexual offences against children, effectively ending his media and broadcasting career.

 Early life

-Stuart Hall was born in Ashton-under-Lyne, Lancashire, the eldest son of baker James Stuart Hall, and his Irish-born wife, Mary (née Hennessey).
+Hall was born on 25 December 1929 in Ashton-under-Lyne, Lancashire, the eldest son of baker James Stuart Hall, and his Irish-born wife, Mary (née Hennessey).
 He was brought up in Hyde, Cheshire, and Glossop, Derbyshire, attending the local grammar school.
 Hall directed plays when at school and chaired its debating society.
 While studying at the University of Manchester Institute of Science and Technology, he was offered a playing contract with Crystal Palace F.C. but turned it down because of the low wages.